Which Type of Water Heater Is Best for Your Home?

-Before you begin any work on the water heater, remember either to turn off the power supply or to set the gas switch to the pilot position.
+Before you begin any work on the water heater, remember either to turn off the power supply or set the gas switch to the pilot position.

-Tankless (or Instantaneous) Water Heaters
+Tankless Water Heaters

-The downside is that tankless heaters are dogged by a low flow rate: Moving only two to five gallons per minute, a tankless cannot accommodate more than one household use simultaneously.
-So if you are running the dishwasher, you can’t take a hot shower.
-For that reason, many homeowners have installed multiple tankless units (feasible thanks to their compact design), each devoted to a different set of appliances and/or fixtures.
-Whereas a conventional water heater lasts 10 or 15 years, a tankless can be expected to function reliably for 20 years or more.
-That longevity comes at a cost, however; tankless heaters sell for about double the price of conventional models.
+The downside is that tankless heaters are dogged by a low flow rate.
+Moving only 2 to 5 gallons per minute, a tankless water heater cannot accommodate more than one household use simultaneously.
+If you are running the dishwasher, you can’t take a hot shower until the dishwasher is finished.
+For that reason, some homeowners install multiple tankless units (feasible thanks to their compact design).
+Each is devoted to a different set of appliances or fixtures.

 Tankless Water Heater Maintenance